 Printability and color control

-Durability under real handling
+Durability and handling

-Readability and scan reliability under lighting
+Readability under booth lighting

 Trade Show Hang Tags Material Guide: Cost, Pricing, MOQ, and Unit Cost Trade-Offs